 Click HERE to download and preview 2014 sponsors when that list becomes available.

 Skidmore’s Job Shadowing Program is an opportunity for students to spend one or more days observing, asking questions, and learning more about a career field of interest over winter break.
 Students get to experience a typical workday and will observe first-hand how organizations run and the individual responsibilities of professionals in the field.

-Students are matched with one of many excellent sponsors in a variety of locations.
-Students are encouraged to partake in this program to explore careers to assist in their career decision-making process.
+Students will select up to 3 jobshadow sponsors in locations of interest over winter break.
+Students are encouraged to partake in this program to explore careers and to assist in their career decision-making process.
 Sponsors include alumni, parents, and friends of Skidmore who have volunteered to host students.

-Students may apply for up to 3 job shadows but may complete only one shadow through the program.
+Students may apply for up to 3 job shadows but may complete only one shadow through the program per year.
 Due to the popularity and competitiveness of the program, all students may not be matched with a sponsor.
-In this case, the Career Development Center invites students to make an appointment with a career counselor to assist students in creating their own job shadowing experience.
+Consequently, the Career Development Center invites students to make an appointment with a career counselor to assist students in creating their own job shadowing experience.

 • Attend a mandatory orientation session in October (Check the CDC Calendar for dates)